CanadaOfficial Name: Canada

 Canadian law prohibits the unlawful importation or trafficking of controlled substances and narcotics.
 Smugglers risk substantial fines, a permanent bar from Canada, and imprisonment.

 Based on the Vienna Convention on Consular Relations, bilateral agreements with certain countries, and customary international law, if you are arrested in Canada, you have the option to request that the police, prison officials, or other authorities alert the nearest U.S. embassy or consulate of your arrest, and to have communications from you forwarded to the nearest U.S. embassy or consulate.

-Canadian law requires that officials confiscate any firearms and weapons from persons crossing the border who deny having the items in their possession.
-Confiscated firearms and weapons are never returned.
+Canadian law requires that officials confiscate any firearms, ammunition, and other weapons from persons crossing the border who deny having the items in their possession.
+Confiscated firearms, ammunition, and weapons are not returned.
 Possession of an undeclared firearm may result in arrest and imprisonment.
-Travelers are strongly advised to inspect all belongings thoroughly prior to travel to Canada to avoid the accidental import of ammunition or firearms.
+Travelers are strongly advised to inspect all belongings thoroughly prior to travel to Canada to avoid the accidental import of firearms or ammunition.

 Canada has three classes of firearms: non-restricted, restricted, and prohibited.

 Non-restricted firearms include most ordinary hunting rifles and shotguns.